 7. The source eNB sends a RRCConnectionReconfiguration message to the UE, containing configuration of CHO candidate cell(s) and CHO execution condition(s).
 The source eNB decides on the condition for the execution of CHO and adds the condition(s) to the RRC message sent to UE.

+NOTE: the source eNB may reconfigure the UE’s source configuration after providing CHO configuration for candidate target cell(s).

 8. UE sends an RRCConnectionReconfigurationComplete message to the source eNB.

 9. UE maintains connection with source eNB after receiving CHO configuration, and starts evaluating the CHO execution condition(s) for the CHO candidate cell(s).
 If at least one CHO candidate cell satisfies the corresponding CHO execution condition, the UE detaches from the source eNB, applies the stored corresponding configuration for that candidate cell and synchronises to that candidate cell.